manuelbrunner/systemlord/_posts/2015-12-20-docker-dns-systemd.markdown

 Could not resolve ‘archive.ubuntu.com’
 {% endhighlight %}

-# Solution:
+## Solution:

-1. Add other nameservers in /etc/default/docker:
+### 1. Add other nameservers in /etc/default/docker:
 {% highlight ini %}
-DOCKER_OPTS=”–dns 208.67.222.222 –dns 208.67.220.220″
+DOCKER_OPTS="–dns 208.67.222.222 –dns 208.67.220.220"
 {% endhighlight %}

-2. As systemd is not using this config file (only Upstart and SysVinit), load and use it in /etc/systemd/system/docker.service.d/docker.conf:
+### 2. As systemd is not using this config file (only Upstart and SysVinit), load and use it in /etc/systemd/system/docker.service.d/docker.conf:
 {% highlight ini %}
 [Service]
 EnvironmentFile=-/etc/default/docker